Vincit/objection.js/doc/includes/RECIPES.md

 Objection throws four kinds of errors:

 1. [`ValidationError`](#validationerror) when an input that could come from the outside world is invalid.
-These inputs include model instances and POJO's, eager expressions object graphs etc. `ValidationError` has a `type` property that can be used to distinguish the different error types.
+These inputs include model instances and POJOs, eager expressions object graphs etc. [`ValidationError`](#validationerror) has a `type` property that can be used to distinguish between the different error types.

 2. [`NotFoundError`](#notfounderror) when [`throwIfNotFound`](#throwifnotfound) was called for a query and no results were found.